Family Encyclopedia >> Home & Garden

 1. Use a white vinegar solution

 Mix one cup of white vinegar with one cup of water.
+This gentle solution is ideal for daily use on wooden cabinets, as it cleans effectively without stripping the protective coating or finish.

 2. Wipe the outside of cabinets after cooking